rolandshoemaker/acme-ip-validation/draft-ietf-acme-ip.md

 The record provisioned to the DNS is the base64url encoding of this digest.
-The client constructs the validation domain name by prepending the label "_acme-challenge" to the domain name referenced in the PTR resource record for the IN-ADDR.ARPA {{!RFC1034}} mapping of the IP address.
+The client constructs the validation domain name by prepending the label "_acme-challenge" to the domain name referenced in the PTR resource record for the IN-ADDR.ARPA {{!RFC1034}} or IP6.ARPA {{!RFC3596}} mapping of the IP address.
 The client then provisions a TXT record with the digest for this name.
 For example, if the IP address being validated is "192.0.2.1" and its IN-ADDR.ARPA mapping had the following PTR record:

 ~~~~~~~~~~
 1.2.0.192.in-addr.arpa.
 300 IN PTR example.com